pydata/xarray/doc/pandas.rst

     array.to_dataset(dim='dim_0')

-Here, there are two data variables, each representing a DataFrame on panel's ``items`` axis, and labelled as such.
+Here, there are two data variables, each representing a DataFrame on panel's ``items`` axis, and labeled as such.
 Each variable is a 2D array of the respective values along the ``items`` dimension.

 While the xarray docs are relatively complete, a few items stand out for Panel users: